ArminKleinert/NeonLyra/README.md

 - No `set-car!` or `set-cdr!` and no mutating functions for vectors.
 - No shying away from using more native functions.
-- Lists have a size.
+- Lists (except lazy lists) have a size.
 To count the elements, they do not have to be iterated.
 - User-defined types use native functions.
 - A module system.